cabo/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

    * Step 1.
 Two alternatives exist (near and far):

      * Near: the Pledge is one hop away from the Registrar.
-The Pledge discovers the link-local address of the Registrar as described in {{I-D.ietf-ace-coap-est}}.
-From then on, it follows the BRSKI process as described in {{I-D.ietf-ace-coap-est}} and {{I-D.ietf-anima-constrained-voucher}}, using link-local addresses.
+The Pledge discovers the link-local address of the Registrar as described in {{RFC9148}}.
+From then on, it follows the BRSKI process as described in {{RFC9148}} and {{I-D.ietf-anima-constrained-voucher}}, using link-local addresses.

      * Far: the Pledge is more than one hop away from a relevant Registrar, and discovers the link-local address and join-port of a Join Proxy.
 The Pledge then follows the BRSKI procedure using the link-local address of the Join Proxy.